 If an app implements side navigation in addition to the tool header, the menu icon must be the first item on the left-hand side of the tool header.
 Ensure that the position, size, and appearance of the side navigation remain stable on the user interface.

-The utility section must be right aligned on the right-hand side of the tool header.
-We strongly recommend that you think twice about putting utility items into the utility section as concepts already exist for placing utility items elsewhere, such as side navigation and the SAP Fiori launchpad/shell header.
-None of the functionalities of side navigation and the SAP Fiori launchpad must be duplicated.
+The utility section must be right-aligned on the right-hand side of the tool header.
+We strongly recommend that you think twice about putting utility items into the utility section as concepts already exist for placing utility items elsewhere, such as side navigation and the SAP Fiori launchpad shell bar.
+None of the functionalities of the side navigation or the SAP Fiori launchpad should be duplicated.